icgrp/ese532_handouts/ese532_handouts/hw5/walk_through.md

     aws configure
     ```
 1. Enter your access key, add us-east-1 as region and output to be json.

-### Compile a hardware function
+(software_code)=
-#### Obtaining and Running the Code
+### Obtaining and Running the Code
-In this homework we will offload a matrix multiplication
+In this homework, we will first run a matrix multiplication function on the cpu and then run the same matrix multiplication
-function to the FPGA.
+function on the FPGA.

 Login to your `z1d.2xlarge` instance and initialize your environment as follows:
 ```